Your guide to Heidelberg Gauteng

 John Francis Goodwin (1845-1934) married Maria Sophia van Ryneveld (1850-1915) and owned a large property in Heidelberg, which they moved to in 1881.
 John, a trader, recounted warnings of Basuto attacks during his travels in 1865.
 Their daughter, Edith, born in an ox-wagon in 1876, spent her life in Heidelberg, nursing during the South African war and remaining unmarried after her beloved died in the war.
 She passed away in July 1956 and is buried Kloof Cemetery, alongside her brother William (Bob) Goodwin (9th January 1891 – 26th February 1934), in the family plot.
 Mr. Sybrand Van Der Spuy, a member of the Heidelberg Heritage Association, shared fond memories of Edith as his Godmother, recalling their time together and the house they lived in.

-John Francis Goodwin (30th May 1845 – 1st January 1934) married Maria Sophia van Ryneveld (1850 – 24th February 1915) and owned a large property in Heidelberg.
-No. 1 Van Der Westhuizen, which has since been sub-divided.
-They came to Heidelberg in 1881.
+John Francis Goodwin (30 May 1845 - 1 January 1934) and his wife, Maria Sophia van Ryneveld (1850 - 24 February 1915), settled in Heidelberg in 1881.
+They owned a substantial property at No. 1 Van Der Westhuizen Street, a plot that has since been sub-divided.